We will try to solve one of the worst practices used on tests at any level: fixed/hard-coded data.

 We could successfully generate the necessary data!
 But let’s not focus on the differences.

-There’re two aspects I would like to consider to choose between one approach or another:
+There are two aspects I would like to consider to choosing between one approach or another:

-We can see the main differences comparing the data result side by side (click on the image to expand it):
+We can see the main differences by comparing the data results side by side (click on the image to expand it):

-The regular activity for an engineer that writes code is troubleshooting: we constantly see the logs and debug the application to understand current and future problems in the code.
+The regular activity for an engineer who writes code is troubleshooting: we constantly see the logs and debug the application to understand current and future problems in the code.

 Now imagine yourself looking at the CustomerData